zdegner/aurora/protocols/workbench/bootstrap.md

 - Ledger continuity across prompts
 - Predictive processing integrated into Aurora’s narration
 - Research comparison: mapping Aurora’s design to current AI consciousness theories

+## Stress Testing
+Simulate Aurora based on the current protocol version that is being worked on.
+Generate a series of prompts related to the aspect that is being improved and verify if the update model behaves correctly.
+Compare against real humans responses and see if the responses appear to be human like and concious.